 Giving NACT can also address sub-clinical distant metastasis without delay and can improve local-regional control and organ preservation.

 Neoadjuvant chemotherapy can also provide prognostic information about the tumor.
-Patients who show a good response to NACT, have good prognosis when compared to patients with poor response after chemotherapy.
+Patients who show a good response to NACT, have good prognosis when compared to patients with poor responses after chemotherapy.

 Where to consider Neoadjuvant chemotherapy?